-- A release upgrade file, relup - A system configuration file, sys.config
+- A release upgrade file, relup

+- A system configuration file, sys.config

+- A system configuration source file, sys.config.src

 The relup file contains instructions for how to upgrade to, or downgrade from, this version of the release.

 The release package can be unpacked, which extracts the files.
 An unpacked release can be installed.
 The currently used version of the release is then upgraded or downgraded to the specified version by evaluating the instructions in the relup file.
 An installed release can be made permanent.
 Only one permanent release can exist in the system, and this release is used if the system is restarted.
 An installed release, except the permanent one, can be removed.
 When a release is removed, all files belonging to that release only are deleted.